 One of the secondary, but equally important strategies is landing page optimization for online ads.
-This can be for any digital advertising platform but since Google Ads should be the primary platform, we'll discuss optimizing landing pages for ad campaigns.
+Google even provides guidance on landing page optimization.
+This can be for any digital advertising platform but since Google Ads should be the primary platform, we'll discuss the optimization of Google Ads landing pages for ad campaigns.

 Most businesses we work with are losing customers on a daily basis because their website is missing critical components.
 If you are spending more than $500 a month on Google ads, then this is the one area where you can increase conversions and lower the total cost of conversion.
 In other words, improve the critical Return on Ad Spend (ROAS) metric.

 Google Ads Landing Page Optimization and Advertising

 Its not uncommon for our clients to have early success and and say something like "Wow, we had 500 leads, lets double the ad budget and get 1000!"

 Scaling with Google Ads doesn't work like that.
 It takes a bit more than just adding budget.
 Let’s say you are spending a $1000 a month in Google Ads and getting 200 customers to your website at $10 a click.
 So you increase your ad budget to $2000 a month.
 It is more likely the ads would cost $15 a click because to use up the budget, the Google Ad system will bid higher on keywords.
 You would only up with 33% more leads in this scenario.

 Ad performance is not linear on Google.
 If you want more customers, then you have to show up higher for more search terms, which means you have to outbid your competitors.
 And if you are bidding against any national companies or franchises with huge ad budgets, those bids can get extremely expensive.
 Depending on the market and competition, doubling a budget could increase your cost per click by over 300%.